• Skip to primary navigation

 Introduction to Sql Tuning

-• Sql statement are written to retrieve /fetch data from the database.
-We want our sql statement to running fast(sql tuning) and providing the results in secs.
+• Sql statements are written to retrieve /fetch data from the database.
+We want our sql statement to run fast(sql tuning) and provide the results in secs.

 • The key to tuning SQL is to minimize the data it accesses to provide the result.
-We can minimize the data it accesses to provide the result through optimal search path.
+We can minimize the data it accesses to deliver the result through an optimal search path.

 A simple example would be